Kong/docs.konghq.com/app/konnect/updates.md

 **Dev portal Dynamic Client Registration**

-: As part of this release, we have improved the UI for DCR to provide a more polished experiences for users.
+: As part of this release, we have improved the UI for DCR to provide a more polished experience for users.

 ### 2022.11.17